 13. Do you see Veterans Affairs (DVA) recipients?

 Yes.
-There is no charge for this service, provided you are a gold card holder & bring a DVA referral (eg D904) from your doctor.
+There is no charge for this service, provided you are a gold card holder and provide a DVA referral (eg D904) from your doctor.

 14. Do I need a referral?